vlandham/captain_z/out/captain_z.md

 Now Captain Z frowned.
 She had never heard of a hero pirate.
 Those words didn't make much sense together in her ears.

-"One last question about this then," Captain Z said.
+"One last question about this," Captain Z said.
 "Does steed just mean horse?
 If I had a little pony to ride, it would be floating too?"

 Dr. Star thought for a bit.
 "That's what the word steed usually means," she said finally.
 "But it could be that the poem is saying it that way just to rhyme.
 Perhaps anything ridden could count as a steed.
 I can't say for sure."

-_If that were true,_ she thought, _my steed would be Wind Drinker._ That was an exciting thought.
+_If that were true,_ Captain Z thought, _my steed would be Wind Drinker._ That was an exciting thought.
 A flying ship would be a whole lot more useful then a flying horse to a pirate.

 #